Open Bible Data Home About News OET Key

 but he will certainly punish people who are eager to be wealthy.

-they do not realize that they will become poor.
+They do not realize that they will become poor.

 24 People who rob their parents and say that doing so is not wrong

-are as bad as murderers.
+are as bad as thieves.

 25 Greedy people cause people to argue with each other,